Resourcing young feminists

 FRIDA is committed to mobilizing financial and non-financial resources to ensure groups have a smooth transition and the groups have the opportunity to remain a part of the FRIDA community.

-The Transition Strategy includes diverse strategies, such as:
+The Transition Strategy includes diverse programs, such as:

 - Transition Grants to support their sustainability;

-- Connecting and bridging them with sister and allied funds;
+- Portfolio to connect and bridge transitioning groups with sister and allied funds;

 - Capacity Strengthening activities;